keyboardmedicNL/Assetto-corsa-discord-leaderboard/readme.md

 # what does it do:
-a server sided script that reads logs from assettoserver and acServer for lap times, shmoovin score entries and general server information and posts them to a leaderboard posted via discord webhooks.
+a server sided script that reads logs from assettoserver and acServer for lap times, stage times (found on shutoko), shmoovin score entries and general server information and posts them to a leaderboard posted via discord webhooks.

 it makes as many messages as there are servers and will delete them if the server no longer exsists.